danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 1. **Speculation**
     - Based on what you see/experience on the screen, describe:
-        - What are the involved elements?
+        - What are the elements?
 Come up with a list of features.
             - What is moving and what isn't?
             - How many ellipses are there in the middle?
             - Try to resize the window and see what happens.
     - Further questions:
-        - how do you set the background color?
+        - How do you set the background color?
-        - how does the ellipse rotate?
+        - How does the ellipse rotate?
-        - how can you make the ellipse fade out and rotate to the next position?
+        - How can you make the ellipse fade out and rotate to the next position?
-        - how can you position the static yellow lines, as well as the moving ellipses in a single sketch?
+        - How can you position the static yellow lines, as well as the moving ellipses in a single sketch?
 2. **Experimentation**
     - Try to change some of the parameters, e.g. `background()`, `framerate()`, the variables inside `drawElements()`
     - There are some new functions you can check in the `p5.js` reference (e.g. `push()`, `pop()`, `translate()`, `rotate()`)
 3. **Mapping**
     - Map some of the findings/features from the speculation you have done to the source code.
 Which block of code relates to your findings?
     - Can you identify the part/block of code that responds to the elements that you have speculated on?
 4. **Technical questions/issues**
-    - `let cir = 360/num*(frameCount%num);` <br> with the modulo operator[^modulo] (%) that computes the remainder after division, explain what this line means and do?
+    - `let cir = 360/num*(frameCount%num);` <br> with the modulo operator[^modulo] (%) that computes the remainder after division, explain what this line means and does?
 5. **Other conceptual questions**
     - Where do you often see this icon?
     - What do you know about this icon?